Events Over the Last Two Decades in Relation to a Proposed Haida Gwaii Community Forest

 - On November 27, elected leaders from two communities, two band councils and two electoral areas wrote to Minister Doug Donaldson asking that the controversial BC Timber Sales within the proposed Community Forest area be withdrawn and a Community Forest be offered.
 The letter was not acknowledged.

 - On November 30, BC Timber Sales sold the Timber Sales in the Nadu Road and Lawn Hill area, within the proposed Community Forest.
 No consensus had been achieved between the CHN and the Ministry of Forests since April 2017 on the blocks.
-The Timber Sales Manager, made a determination that BC Timber Sales would offer the tenures within the proposed Community Forest tenure area.
+The Timber Sales Manager made a determination that BC Timber Sales would offer the tenures within the proposed Community Forest tenure area.
 No revenue partnership was proposed by BC Timber Sales to the communities at the time of the sales.
-The Timber Sales totaled 67% of the proposed Annual Allowable Cut for the Community Forest.
+The Timber Sales totalled 67% of the proposed Annual Allowable Cut for the Community Forest.

 - On December 15, 2017, MIEDS received a formal invitation to apply for a Haida Gwaii Community Forest.
 The 2017-12-15 CFA K5F Invitation Letter and CFA Map are attached.
 The invitation is for an area of over 57,000 hectares of crown land and does not specify an AAC.
 The invitation requires 55,000m3 to be sold by BC Timber Sales.
 In confirming the area, the District Manager considered timber supply information supplied by the ministry’s timber supply experts that estimated it should support 80,000 m3 if managed in accordance with the principles outlined in the 2012 Haida Gwaii Management Council AAC determination.